 The technology is used by major games publishers to remake the iconic 90s game Final Fantasy VII, delivering stunning graphics at unrivalled quality per man-hour, and to upgrade some of the biggest blockbuster franchises in gaming history (including FIFA, which alone has 45 million players generating revenue of more than $1.2 billion annually).

 It has also underpinned the production of the ground-breaking, BAFTA-award-winning game Hellblade: Senua’s Sacrifice.
-Developed by a Cambridge-based Independent Games maker in collaboration with clinicians/patients, the game has profoundly changed players’ lives.
+Developed by Cambridge-based Independent Games developer Ninja Theory in collaboration with clinicians/patients, the game has profoundly changed players’ lives.

 “Jaw dropping lighting effects… The lighting is arguably the best we’ve ever seen in a video game… and this is all possible thanks to Geomerics’ Enlighten engine.”– GamingBolt review of Battlefield 4 by Yadu Kiran